 Quirks are special qualities a player may use to customize his or her character.
-Quirks are completely optional during character creation; a player can use quirks or not, as they see fit.
-Mind you, there's nothing stopping a body from developing quirks at a later date, should events during the course of game play call for their sudden imposition upon a character (whether in their favor or otherwise).
+Quirks are completely optional during character creation, and a player only need make use of quirks if they wish to.
+Mind you, there's nothing stopping a body from developing quirks at a later date, should events during the course of game play call for their sudden imposition upon a character, whether in their favor or otherwise.

-If using the systematic character generation method, these points translate directly into the point-based system (whether adding or subtracting).
+If using systematic character generation, quirk points translate directly into the point-based system, whether adding or subtracting.

-On the other hand, if one's game uses the random character generation method, players may use quirks to buy (or sell) powers, skills and contacts.
+Alternately, if one's game uses the random character generation method, players may use quirks to buy or sell powers, skills, and contacts.
 One quirk point equals one contact, two quirk points equals one skill, and four quirk points equals one power - if listed with a price of one point per rank value.
 If a power is listed as having a greater cost, multiply the quirk point cost by that value.

 Image projection, for instance, would cost a character eight quirk points to purchase outright, as it counts as two powers.
 On the other hand, if a power has a flat cost, it may be purchased for a number of quirk points equal to its 'flat' cost.
 As an example, a battle tail could be acquired with but two quirk points, while an invulnerability would cost a player eight quirk points.

 A description of every quirk follows.
-They are divided up into the beneficial and deleterious quirks of a physical, mental, and role play nature.
+They are divided into beneficial and deleterious quirks of a physical, mental, and role-play nature.

 Physical Quirks (beneficial)

 Acceleration Tolerance: the character who possesses this quirk is able to accelerate much faster than is normal.
-Acceleration tolerance allows a character to add one sector per turn to his or her acceleration rate without harm to themselves, though their gear may not be so lucky.
-This acceleration can come in any form, whether running, flying, or simply riding within a spacecraft.
+Acceleration tolerance allows a character to add eleven sectors per turn to his or her acceleration rate without harm to themselves, though their gear may not be so lucky.
+This acceleration can come in any form, whether running, flying, or riding within a spacecraft.

 Fast Healing: not quite regeneration, fast healing is representative of a character who can nonetheless recover from injuries far faster than is readily apparent.
 A fast healer may recover lost Health points as if their Fortitude rank value was +4 RS higher than is listed.
 While not (usually) enough to make a difference in combat, fast healing can drastically reduce one's medical down time.

 Fighting Logistics: those characters who possess this quirk have a naturally tactical mind.
-After either fighting or observing an opponent in battle for ten full rounds (opponent's time, not that of the character with this quirk), the logistic fighter gains a +1 RS on all Melee ACT rolls concerning said opponent.
-This quirk does stack with similar powers, such as combat edge.
+After either fighting or observing an opponent in battle for ten full rounds (opponent's time, not that of the character with this quirk), the logistic fighter gains a +1 RS on all Melee ACTION rolls concerning said opponent.
+This quirk may stack with similar powers, such as combat edge.

 Hardiness: a hardy character can take a lot more punishment than is readily apparent, as compared to someone else of similar body type.
 The character with hardiness may add a 20 percent bonus to the sum of his or her Melee, Coordination, Brawn, and Fortitude traits when determining their Health point total.
 This bonus also applies to special powers that increase one's Health maximums (such as kinetic absorption).

 Heightened Sense: not quite super senses, a heightened sense is nonetheless a sensory apparatus the character possesses that functions higher than his or her Awareness rank value.
-Such heightened senses are so noted (heightened sense / smell), and a character with one should make applicable Awareness ACT rolls at a +1 RS whenever the sense is referenced in play.
+Such heightened senses are so noted (heightened sense / smell, for example), and a character with one should make applicable Awareness ACTION rolls at a +1 RS whenever the sense is referenced in play.

 Hypermobility: those rare characters 'gifted' with hypermobility benefit from being what is commonly known as double jointed.
-Such characters benefit from a +1 RS on Coordination ACTs called for regarding the joints in question, whether it just be one's fingers or their whole body, as well as applicable escape attempts.
-The only down side is that hypermobility is sometimes accompanied by arthritis (lameness) or weak bones.
+Such characters benefit from a +1 RS on Coordination ACTIONs called for regarding the joints in question, whether it just be one's fingers or their whole body, as well as applicable escape attempts.
+The only downside is that hypermobility is sometimes accompanied by arthritis (lameness) or weak bones.